RBarreiro25/RinT/README.md

 # RinT

-RinT is a ongoing development tool designed and developed by Raphael Barreiro, an IT student looking for his first job as a developer.
+RinT is an ongoing development tool designed and developed by Raphael Barreiro, an IT student looking for his first job as a developer.

 You can try out all the input fields!
 For now, I still haven't integrated a